meetings/gearsloth/README.md

 # gearsloth

-Gearsloth is a system that enables delayed tasks and persistent storage schemes in Gearman job server.
+Gearsloth is a system that enables delayed tasks and persistent storage schemes with Gearman job server.
 The gearsloth stack consists of four components: injector, runner, controller and ejector.
 Gearsloth supports a database backend architecture which abstracts persisting delayed tasks to a database.
 Gearsloth is written in Node.js.